11 Things That Should Be On Your Divorce Preparation Checklist

 If you need to get divorce paperwork without your spouse knowing, you'll need a place for the mail to arrive.
 You can get a P.O.
 Box that will allow you to have a safe spot to receive such documents.
 It can prevent things from happening too soon when you're trying to prepare for what is ahead.

-3. Consider Your Children
+3. Consider your children

 Your children, assuming you have kids, can be such an important part of this process.
 You want to help get your kids through this situation without hurting them.
 Many children experience fear and confusion when their parents are getting divorced.
 Some children even blame themselves for their parents getting divorced, which can cause them to struggle in school.

 Think about how you can make the process more bearable for your children.
-Consider issues such as custody and whether you're going to be seeking child support from your spouse.
+Consider issues such as child custody and whether you're going to be seeking child support from your spouse.
 Thinking through these things ahead of time can help you understand what to expect and the best course of action to take when it comes to your children.

-6. Hire A Lawyer
+6. Hire a lawyer

 There are people out there who go through divorces without involving lawyers.
 If you're splitting from your spouse amicably, then it might not be so bad.
 However, if you're worried enough that you need to make a divorce checklist, then there is a good chance that you're going to need a lawyer.
 People can get petty when money is involved, and a lot is at stake.
 Hiring a lawyer is a smart way to yourself, and it can also take a lot of the stress off of you.